evanmayer/rtl_livestream/README.md

 $ python livestream.py

+Clicking the 'X' in the corner of the plot window will end the stream and free your SDR.

 ## License and credit
 This is a derivative work (8/30/2017) of roger-'s pyrtlsdr code demo_waterfall.py, which is provided under a GPL v3.0 license.
 The same will apply to this.